The Advisory, Conciliation and Arbitration Service (ACAS) is an organisation devoted to preventing and resolving employment disputes.

 On the 6th of April 2014, mandatory pre-claim ACAS conciliation was introduced with the intention of making the Tribunal system more efficient.
 The majority of employment claims such as unfair dismissal and discrimination are subject to the new compulsory conciliation rules.

 Prior to issuing an employment tribunal claim, a ‘potential Claimant’ will need to complete an Early Conciliation form lodging details of their potential dispute with ACAS.
-An ACAS Early Conciliation Support Officer (ESCO) with then make a ‘reasonable attempt’ to contact the prospective Claimant to take further details regarding their complaint and seek their permission to contact the Respondent Company to try and facilitate a resolution.
+An ACAS Early Conciliation Support Officer (ESCO) will then make a ‘reasonable attempt’ to contact the prospective Claimant to take further details regarding their complaint and seek their permission to contact the Respondent Company to try and facilitate a resolution.

 If ACAS concludes that settlement is not possible, it will issue an Early Conciliation (EC) Certificate to the Claimant which will then enable the Claimant to lodge Employment Tribunal Proceedings.